 When you configure your browser, it downloads the PAC file as a local file on your computer.
 Browsers that open PAC files include those listed below.
 Follow the links to view configuration steps:

 - Google Chrome

 - Microsoft Edge: Follow this link to configure via graphical user interface.
 The GUI option enables normal setup of the Edge browser as a proxy.
 Or, to configure via command-line, follow this link to a page of command-line options for proxy settings including one that points to a PAC URL.
 The command-line option enables custom proxy settings.

 Mobile devices that use standard browsers are also supported.

-Once your IP is registered with the proxy server, then the proxy auto-config will handle the rest, by specifying the proxy server hostname and port for each request.
+Once you’ve registered your IP with the proxy server, the proxy auto-config will handle the rest, by specifying the proxy server hostname and port for each request.

 If you are using a proxy service that provides a PAC file, and you change the proxy servers you use, the service will also provide a way to recreate or update your PAC file.
 Some services like ProxyMesh allow you to create a PAC that will randomly choose a proxy from a list of many proxy servers.
 Randomly selecting from multiple proxies is impossible using normal web browser proxy configuration methods.

 First, you need a proxy auto-config URL to use.
 A good proxy service provides all subscribers with this URL in the account dashboard.

 Once you have a URL to auto-config the proxy, you must go into your browser’s proxy or network settings and look for a setting such as Automatic proxy configuration, Autoconfiguration URL, Automatic proxy configuration URL, or PAC File URL, and then copy/paste the URL.